-The parking management system will eventually include up to 80 touch-screen parking terminals in the CBD (including Haupapa off-street parks) capable of accepting coins, credit/debit cards and mobile parking app payment options.
-The parking building will have new state of the art technology installed.
+The parking management system includes up to 80 touch-screen parking terminals in the CBD (including Haupapa off-street parks) capable of accepting coins, credit/debit cards and mobile parking app payment options.
+The parking building also has new state of the art technology installed.

-Screens on the terminals can include customised messages, which means we can promote local activities or events in the future.
+Screens on the terminals can include customised messages, which means we can promote local activities or events.
 An additional feature will also allow the terminals to be programmed in multiple languages in the future, including te reo Māori.
 This feature supports the city's Bilingual Rotorua journey.

 What about mobility park users?